 With this in my mind, I offer you 10 ways below to get the most impact from your safari journey.
 I proffer advice to you from the planning stage through the journey itself and beyond, so that your impact need not remain a finite one.

 1. Research your possible destinations and make your choice carefully

-You first need to do your own research about the different safari areas in Africa, but you can also seek help from specialist safari planners and designers both in your home country and importantly on-the-ground-in-destination too (more about this in point 5).
+You first need to do your own research about the different safari areas in Africa, but you can also seek help from specialist safari planners and designers both in your home country and importantly on the ground in the destination too (more about this in point 5).
 Don’t only choose one source of information and please don’t make the error of trying to book an African safari itinerary all on your own.
 There are many safari areas, but they certainly don’t all offer the same thing.
-Wildlife, climate, people, accommodation, activities, modes of transport, landscapes, safety issues, insurances, health, and immigration requirements are just a few things that differ between destinations and must be taken into account before rushing off somewhere on this diverse African continent.
+Wildlife, climate, people, accommodation, activities, modes of transport, landscapes, safety issues, insurance, health, and immigration requirements are just a few things that differ between destinations and must be taken into account before rushing off somewhere on this diverse African continent.

-2. Consider how long you will spend on safari
+2. Consider how long you will spend on the safari

 How much time do you have for this important break in your life?
 Let’s face it; a safari trip to Africa is unlikely to be cheap and the logistics can be pretty tricky, so definitely err on the side of more time, at least 10-14 days, but preferably more.
 This also relates back to the ‘slow safari’ method, where you must balance out your desire to see loads of places and have multiple experiences with a need to appreciate each day for what it brings.
 Africa’s wilderness areas are timeless and spontaneous, so rushing your journey may leave you feeling rather unfulfilled.

 The best time to view animals on a safari is in the early morning or late afternoon.
 That’s when the animals like to move about.
 The early mornings can take a toll on you so if you are allotting only a short amount of time in each place then you could easily wind up being exhausted by the end of the trip which kind of defies the object.